Cumbres Institute

-Cumbres Institute (in Spanish: Instituto Cumbres) is a series of prestigious Catholic and bilingual schools.
+Cumbres Institute (in Spanish: Instituto Cumbres) is a series of Catholic and bilingual schools.

-The first Cumbres Institute was founded in Mexico City, Mexico, by the Legionaries of Christ in 1954 in the neighborhood of Lomas de Chapultepec..
+The first Cumbres Institute was founded in Mexico City, Mexico, by the Legionaries of Christ founded by Marcial Maciel in 1954, in the neighborhood of Lomas de Chapultepec..

-Many years later, there were many campuses extending all over Mexico and other Latin Americain countries such as Brazil, Chile, Spain, and Venezuela.
+Many years later, there were many campuses extending all over Mexico and other Latin American countries such as Brazil, Chile, Spain, and Venezuela.
 The first Cumbres campus was founded in Lomas de Chapultepec in 1954 with the name of “Instituto Cumbres de Lomas”.